The Witcher 3: Wild Hunt – Hearts of Stone: Plot

 With O'Dimm's help, Geralt allows Vlodimir's spirit to possess his body for one night, allowing him to attend a wedding party and fulfilling the first wish.
 O'Dimm banishes Vlodimir when the task is done, implying that he has powerful magic.
 Geralt then participates in a heist to steal Maximilian Borsodi's house from its vault and finds that it contains a will that would grant the entire Borsodi fortune to charity, fulfilling von Everec's revenge and second wish.
 To obtain Iris' rose, Geralt enlists the help of two demonic entities that resemble a cat and a dog to gain access to a supernatural realm where he witnesses von Everec and Iris' past.
 There, he learns that due to his "Heart of Stone," von Everec could not genuinely love Iris, and she died neglected and unhappy.
 Geralt, based on the player's choice, can either obtain the rose from Iris' spirit in order to free her from being "pinned" into the world or let the rose remain with her.
+If Geralt frees Iris, the dog and cat entities warn him not to trust O'Dimm.
 Either way, Geralt fulfills von Everec's last wish and goes to meet with him.
-Along the way, he learns that O'Dimm is, in fact, an ancient entity of pure evil that relishes tricking people into trading away their souls in return for granting wishes that, unknown to the recipients, contain harmful side effects.
+If Geralt meets with Shani first, she helps him investigate O'Dimm and learns he is, in fact, an ancient entity of pure evil that relishes tricking people into trading away their souls in return for granting wishes that, unknown to the recipients, contain harmful side effects.
 When Geralt meets with von Everec, the three wishes are fulfilled, and O'Dimm arrives to collect von Everec's soul.

-At this point, Geralt has the option of allowing O'Dimm to take von Everec's soul or intervening to save von Everec.
+At this point, Geralt has the option of allowing O'Dimm to take von Everec's soul or (if he met with Shani) intervening to save von Everec.
 If Geralt does nothing, O'Dimm kills von Everec, takes his soul, and rewards Geralt with one wish.
 If Geralt intervenes, he challenges O'Dimm by wagering his own soul to save von Everec.
 After Geralt solves O'Dimm's riddle, O'Dimm is forced to release both Geralt and von Everec from their pacts.
 Von Everec, now mortal again, regains his emotions and immediately feels regret for his past actions and mistakes.
 He gives Geralt his family sword and promises to start a new life free from O'Dimm's control.

 Gameplay

 Gameplay does not differ much from the base game apart from a different story and exclusive quests.
-The expansion contains several new weapons and items, for example, the Runewright system, where Oferi craftsmen offer Runes (upgrades for weapons and armor) to the player in exchange for money.
+The expansion contains several new weapons and items, for example, the Runewright system, where Ofieri craftsmen offer Runes (upgrades for weapons and armor) to the player in exchange for money.